degatedev/protocols/packages/loopring_v3/DESIGN.md

 - A deposit is made to an address that does not exist yet in the Merkle tree.

 Only the account owner can set the EdDSA public key for the account (directly or indirectly).
 This ensures that, if an account for an Ethereum address exists in the Merkle tree, it is indeed entirely owned by the owner.
 Otherwise, it would be possible to create an account for an Ethereum address, which is not owned by that address, which would be dangerous.
 The EdDSA public key will be stored in the Merkle tree for the account.
 This will ensure the account can be used for all transactions types as efficiently as possible.

-It is possible to create multiple accounts for a single Ethereum address, though generally there is no need to do that.

 # Signatures